What Is a Charter School?

 MYTH: Charter schools are for profit entities run by big corporations.

 TRUTH: By law, Florida charter schools must be organized as nonprofit organizations governed by volunteer community-based boards of directors.
-About 20 percent of the charter schools in Florida contract with charter management companies for back-office services but they still operate as nonprofits under the governance of a volunteer board of directors.
+More than 30 percent of the charter schools in Florida contract with charter management companies for back-office services but they still operate as nonprofits under the governance of a volunteer board of directors.

 MYTH: Charter schools have little or no oversight.